MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ![Certificate viewer in the Settings app](images/certificate-viewer-device.jpg)

 ![Picture showing how to use Certificate UI to install a certificate](images/certificate-device-install.jpg)

+### Install Apps on HoloLens 2 via App Installer
+Users can now install Apps via Appx Bundles now without the need to enable Developer Mode or use Device Portal.
+This experience is simple for installing Apps on local devices or sharing an app with someone else who is unfamiliar with other app install methods on HoloLens.

+This is a simple method of distributing a completely built app.
+Regardless of if you simply wish to demo your app to another user with a HoloLens, or you'd like to deploy your app at scale this method will work for both.

+Read about the process of [installing apps on HoloLens 2 with the App Installer](app-deploy-app-installer.md).

 ### Auto-launch provisioning from USB
 Before this build users had to launch the provisioning screen manually during OOBE to provision using a button combination.
 Now users can skip the button combination, by using a Provisioning Package on a USB storage drive.